algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 **Web IDE Support** At this time we don't support editing source code in our Web IDE for BitBucket Server-hosted algorithms.
 {: .notice-info}

+**No Oauth Support** Bitbucket Server does not support OAuth, so a token-based flow is implemented to connect Bitbucket Server-hosted algorithms.
+{: .notice-info}

+**Enterprise Users:** By default, on new Algorithmia clusters algorithm source code can only be hosted internally within the Algorithmia platform.
+As such, you won't see Bitbucket Server listed as a repository host for new algorithms until your administrator [configures a Bitbucket Server connection](https://training.algorithmia.com/managing-advanced-workflows/805805).
+{: .notice-info}

-#### Creating algorithms with Bitbucket Server
+#### Creating Bitbucket Server-hosted algorithms

-To host your algorithm on Bitbucket Server, simply select the Bitbucket Server instance you wish to use when creating your algorithm.
+To create an algorithm with its source code hosted on Bitbucket Server, simply select a Bitbucket Server SCM connection for "repository host" in the modal.

-Once you've selected your Bitbucket Server instance, you'll be able to host algorithm source code in Bitbucket Server.

 You can customize two aspects of any Bitbucket Server repository that's created for an algorithm: the repository's owner, and its name.

 By default, all Bitbucket Server repositories are under a project configured by your cluster administrator.
-These projects are listed in the "Repository Owner" drop-down:
+These projects are listed in the "repository owner" drop-down.

 If you decide to use an alternative name, we recommend that you use only letters, numbers, hyphens, and/or underscores.
 While Bitbucket Server will accept characters outside this range, it will replace any unsupported characters with an underscore, potentially resulting in an undesired repository name.

 When we create your repository, we associate the following with it:

-- **A Personal Access Token**: Bitbucket Server personal access tokens allow appropriate access to specific repositories, and are Bitbucket Server’s prescribed means by which external services can fetch code for building and deploying.
+- **A personal access token**: Bitbucket Server personal access tokens allow appropriate access to specific repositories, and are Bitbucket Server’s prescribed means by which external services can fetch code for building and deploying.
 These tokens are tied to individual permissions, and as such will not allow Algorithmia to continue building an algorithm if the permissions of the personal access token changes.
 We also use the personal access token to obtain your repository's commit log (to display changes when publishing versions) and README.md (for use as algorithm documentation).
 - **Webhooks**: We set up webhooks to receive notifications about changes to your repo, such as when there's a change to its default branch.

 #### Updating Bitbucket Server-hosted algorithms